mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Portal Improvements

-* We have fixed the issue with namespace/cluster invite where a member was not able to accept the invite (Ticket 187296)
+* We have fixed the issue with the namespace or cluster invite, where a member was not able to accept the invite (Ticket 187296).

 ### June 1st, 2023